automenta/mb7/doc/README.gra3.md

 #### Conclusion

-This redesign transforms SemanticScribe into a graph-powered singularity, unifying data manipulation, analysis, and visualization through functional tags.
+This redesign transforms Netention into a graph-powered singularity, unifying data manipulation, analysis, and visualization through functional tags.
 It emulates key features of Neo4j, Apache NiFi, KNIME, and LabVIEW, ensuring user-friendliness and ubiquity.
-The hidden elegance lies in the graph’s ability to collapse distinctions, making SemanticScribe a beloved, adaptable platform for all users.
+The hidden elegance lies in the graph’s ability to collapse distinctions, making Netention a beloved, adaptable platform for all users.

 #### Key Citations